-Physical health and mental health are inter-dependent so need an equitable focus within all services and teams.
+Physical health and mental health are inter-dependent, so they need an equitable focus within all services and teams.
 This includes supporting a sustainable, diverse, competent and confident mental health and addiction workforce, while also ensuring the wider workforce is equipped to support people's mental health and wellbeing, across all interactions with the system.

-Equitable outcomes for people with mental health, substance use and addiction challenges requires addressing the higher morbidity and mortality rates of those with more complex and enduring conditions.
+To achieve equitable outcomes for people with mental health, substance use and addiction challenges, we must address the higher morbidity and mortality rates ofthose with more complex and enduring conditions.
 Prevention, early intervention, tailored approaches that address equity, and enhanced choice of services, are as important for mental health and addiction as for physical health.
-Mental health and addiction needs to be included when developing multi-disciplinary health teams, and allocation of time and resources for mental health and addiction should be reflective of levels of need.
+Multi-disciplinary health teams should include skills in mental health and addiction, and allocation of time and resources for mental health and addiction should be reflective of levels of need.